 Day 15: Ushuaia – Ushuaia Airport (B)

-Morning at your own to visit the town, which is located in the north coast of the Beagle channel.
+You will have the morning on your own to discover the town of Ushuaia, which is located in the north coast of the Beagle channel.
 Then town features interesting museums and its typical architecture.
 In the afternoon we are transferred to Ushauaia airport to take our flight to Buenos Aires.
 Our services end at the airport.